Laurence Shanet

-Laurence Paul Shanet is an American commercial director and film director, also known under his working moniker Kranky.
+Laurence Paul Shanet (born New York City, October 1, 1976) is an American commercial director and film director, also known under his working moniker Kranky.
 He has also directed music videos, internet content and stage plays, and worked at various times as a writer and producer, in both the advertising and entertainment industries.
 His work has won the 2004 Young Director Award at the Cannes Lions International Festival (sponsored by Commercial Film Producers of Europe), and is part of the permanent collection of the Museum of Modern Art (via their joint award with the Association of Independent Commercial Producers).

 Overview

 He attended the Bronx High School of Science and Johns Hopkins University, where he studied film, as well as writing and psychology.

 Originally, the name "Kranky" represented Laurence Shanet and his directing partner David M. Rosenthal (director of the movie Janie Jones (2010)) up to their series of spots for Master Cabbie (2003); since their 2003 parting, "Kranky" has been kept as Laurence Shanet's working moniker and production company name.
 He is sometimes also credited as "Laurence Shanet" or "Larry Shanet".